.ite of Christian Initiation of Adults

 If you are considering becoming a Catholic or are already a Catholic but have not received Eucharist and/or Confirmation; are searching for that special something in your faith life and discerning God’s place in your life or are merely curious – you are most welcome to join us.
-We meet regularly on Sundays after the 9:30 AM mass in the School.
+We meet on Sundays at 9:30 AM in Marsh Hall.
 You are warmly invited to just come in and experience what happens.
+If interested in attending please contact Steve Miller at 856-780-0434.
 We think you will find what you see and feel to be enjoyable and spiritually uplifting.
-If you would rather, just contact Rene Bremme at 856-829-4021 and we will be pleased to answer any of your questions.
+If you would rather, just contact Steve and we will be pleased to answer any of your questions.

 Background Information on the RCIA Process: The letters “RCIA” stand for the “Rite of Christian Initiation of Adults”, the document flowing from Vatican II which guides the process by which adults are initiated into our Roman Catholic community.
 The RCIA describes a process in which men and women are guided and cared for as they awaken in faith and are gradually introduced to the Catholic way of life.